AndrewLevin/google_remote_desktop/README.md

 4) sudo yum groupinstall -y "GNOME Desktop"
 5) sudo /usr/sbin/usermod -d /home/amlevin -s /bin/bash amlevin (you will need to ssh to the machine as root in order to do this)
 6) sudo rpm -i /afs/cern.ch/user/a/amlevin/nomachine_6.0.66_2_x86_64.rpm
+7) Connect to the machine using NX
+8) Download the Google Chrome rpm from https://www.google.com/chrome/
+9) sudo rpm -i google-chrome-stable_current_x86_64.rpm